top of page

 Sport fishing can be done in all seasons.
 To manage expectations upfront: 'fishing' and 'catching fish' are two totally different things and have nothing in common.
 The same goes for ljipaaisykje, by the way.
 Seeking for eggs and finding eggs, are two totally different things too.
 Or, as the late blind Frisian poet Tsjêbbe Hettinga (1949-2013) would say: "Yn dat sykjen sûnder finen" ('In that searching without finding').

-Lastly, in regions Ostfriesland and Butjadingen they have also some eyebrow-frowning sports.
-Take for example Boßeln (Boßelball in Landkreis Nordfriesland) and Klootschießen.
-When hiking the Frisia Coast Trail near Tettens, even official traffic signs warn that the road Am Deich is a Boßeln course as well.
-Like in provinces Friesland and Groningen, a great way of killing your spare time in the region of Ostfriesland, is playing with mud too.
-Frisians everywhere along the Wadden Sea coast have a lot of mud to their disposal.
+Lastly, like in the provinces of Friesland and Groningen, a great way of killing your spare time in the region of Ostfriesland is playing with mud too.
+Frisians everywhere along the shores of the Wadden Sea have a lot of mud to their disposal.
 Question is, how to give meaning to that much mud?
 Therefore, a sport they practice on the mudflats is silt-sled racing, called sliksleeracen in the Netherlands and kreierrennen in the region of Ostfriesland.
-Read our post Racing the Wadden Sea with a Silt Sled for more.
+Read our blog post Racing the Wadden Sea with a Silt Sled for more information.

 Note 3 - You would think playing frisbee is something the Frisians would like, but that's not the case.
 Probably because of the often windy weather.